 Figure S11.
-Modular hierarchy of a school friendship network obtained by the LinkLand algorithm.
+Modular hierarchy of a school friendship network obtained by the LinkLand method.

 The modular structure of the school friendship social network of Community-44 of the Add Health dataset (see Suppl.
-Methods, Section I.4.; Moody, 2001; Newman, 2003) is shown at various hierarchical levels, as uncovered by the LinkLand influence function calculation algorithm using the ProportionalHill module membership assignment method.
-Influence functions were determined only at the original network level.
-During the post-processing of the module assignment, we merged the modules with ProportionalHill module membership assignment-based correlation higher than 0.9 (similar results were obtained without the merging step; data not shown).
-The network was laid out with the Kamada-Kawai algorithm.
-Colors represent the color of the module, where the given node assigned most.
+Methods, Section I.4.; Moody, 2001; Newman, 2003) is shown at various hierarchical levels, as uncovered by the LinkLand community heap construction method using the ProportionalHill module membership assignment method.
+Community heaps were determined only at the original network level.
+The network was visualized by the Pajekprogram (Bagatelj and Mrvar, 1998) with the Kamada-Kawai algorithm.
+Colors represent the color of the module, where the given element assigned most.
 The numbers in parentheses are the effective number of modules (see Suppl.
 Methods, Section V.6.b.).
 As shown, the higher hierarchical levels yield less, but more extended modules.

 Figure S12.
-Modular hierarchy of a school friendship network obtained by the PerturLand algorithm.
+Modular hierarchy of a school friendship network obtained by the PerturLand method.

 The modular structure of the school friendship social network of Community-44 of the Add Health dataset (see Suppl.
-Methods, Section I.4.; Moody, 2001; Newman, 2003) is shown at various hierarchical levels, as uncovered by the PerturLand influence function calculation algorithm with different X parameters, using the ProportionalHill module membership assignment method.
-Influence functions were determined only at the original network level.
-During the post-processing of the module assignment, we merged the modules with ProportionalHill module membership assignment-based correlation higher than 0.9 (similar results were obtained without the merging step; data not shown).
-The network was laid out with the Kamada-Kawai algorithm.
-Colors represent the color of the module, where the given node assigned most.
+Methods, Section I.4.; Moody, 2001; Newman, 2003) is shown at various hierarchical levels, as uncovered by the PerturLand community heap construction method with different X parameters, using the ProportionalHill module membership assignment method.
+Community heaps were determined only at the original network level.
+The network was visualized by the Pajek-program (Bagatelj and Mrvar, 1998) with the Kamada-Kawai algorithm.
+Colors represent the color of the module, where the given element assigned most.
 The numbers in parentheses are the effective number of modules (see Suppl.
 Methods, Section V.6.b.).
-The X parameter of the PerturLand influence function calculation algorithm controls the decay of the simulated perturbation.
-Avalues near 0 cause a rapid decay and thus result in small, nuclear influence zones, while Avalues near 1 cause a minimal decay and result in extended influence zones.
-As seen in the figure, the larger X parameter of 0.5 (inducing a slower perturbation-decay and yielding more extended influence zones) merged many of the smaller and even two of the four major modules (Newman, 2003) of Community-44.
+The X parameter of the PerturLand community heap construction method controls the decay of the simulated perturbation.
+X values near 0 cause a rapid decay and thus result in small, nuclear community heaps, while X values near 1 cause a minimal decay and result in extended community heaps.
+As seen in the figure, the larger X parameter of 0.5 (inducing a slower perturbation-decay and yielding more extended community heaps) merged many of the smaller and even two of the four major modules (Newman, 2003) of Community-44.